sebastiankraska/cloud-resume-challenge-frontend/content/_index.md

-# Cloud Blog Challenge
+# 🤖 Fun with Generative AI 😄
-A blog created with Terraform and hosted on AWS.
-Based on the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) and its [Terraform Spin](https://cloudresumechallenge.dev/docs/extensions/terraform-getting-started/).
+One of the biggest problems in <strike>the</strike> my world is me being bored and wasting my time on pointless things.
+This site is an experiment: <strong>Can generative AI create texts that are both useful and entertaining?</strong> Can I waste my time in a more educational way?

-Feel free to check out the [source code for the backend](https://github.com/sebastiankraska/cloud-resume-challenge-backend) and the [frontend](https://github.com/sebastiankraska/cloud-resume-challenge-frontend).
+<em>Honestly:</em> This site was built with Terraform, is hosted on AWS and features a serverless visit count in the footer.
+It is based on the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) and its [Terraform Extension](https://cloudresumechallenge.dev/docs/extensions/terraform-getting-started/).
+Check out the [source code of the backend](https://github.com/sebastiankraska/cloud-resume-challenge-backend) and the [frontend](https://github.com/sebastiankraska/cloud-resume-challenge-frontend).